Ignite FB Tracking PixelSave Money by Removing Old Carpet Yourself - Ryan Arnt

 Ryan Arnt

-I have provided award-winning service to many clients over the past 25 years.
-Few other REALTORS are as trusted as I am.
-My clients trust my advice, and they know that I always look out for their best long-term interests.
-You can expect, and you will receive personal service that is second to none.
-When you hire me as your Agent you work with me and only me.
-I will answer your calls and respond to your text messages.
-I promise not to hand you off to another member of "My team" like others do.
-When you hire Ryan, you get Ryan.
+Having provided award-winning service to my clients for the past 26 years, few other REALTORS are trusted like I am.
+My clients trust my advice, and they know that I will always look out for their best long-term interests.
+You can expect, and you will receive, personal service that is second to none.
+When you hire me as your Agent, you will work exclusively with me.
+I will personally answer your calls and respond to your messages.
+My promise to you is that I will not hand you off to another member of my team.

 I have called Southwest Michigan home for 40 years.
-My mother's family ran a local locksmith service, and my father served as the Chief Investigator for the County's Prosecutor's office for many years.
-I love all that this area offers, and I enjoy serving the buyers and sellers who are moving in or out of Southwest Michigan.
+My mother's family ran a local locksmith service, and my father served as the Chief Investigator for the County's Prosecutor and Director of Security for the Whirlpool Corporation office for many years.
+I love all that this area offers, and I enjoy serving the buyers and sellers who are moving in or out of

 My wife and I have two children, and we would not want to raise them anywhere else.
-Between the award-winning schools and the plethora of youth activities offered in Southwest Michigan, it's a great place to call home.
-We enjoy spending time with friends at the beach, boating, golfing, hunting, skiing "Up North," and fishing.
+Between the award-winning schools and the plethora of youth activities available in Southwest Michigan, it's a great place to call home.
+We enjoy spending time with friends at the beach, boating, golfing, hunting, skiing in the North, and fishing.

-We give back generously to the community that has been so good to us.
-Currently, I serve on the Lakeshore Public Schools Foundation Board (LEF), as Past President of the St. Joe Kickers Sports Club, and as a Rotarian in the Stevensville-Lakeshore Rotary Club.
-We donate throughout the year to various local organizations, schools, and youth sports groups.
+I give back to the community that has been so good to us.
+Currently, I serve on the Lakeshore Public Schools Foundation Board (LEF), as Past President of the St. Joe Kickers Sports Club, and as a Rotarian in the Stevensville-Lakeshore Rotary

-I want to put my experience and knowledge to work for you.
-Having sold more than 500 properties while earning the trust and respect of my fellow REALTORS, who voted me the "REALTOR of the Year," I am confident I can earn your trust as well.
+I want to leverage my experience and knowledge to benefit you.
+I have sold over 700 properties and earned the respect of my fellow REALTORS, who have voted me "REALTOR of the Year."
+I am confident I can earn your trust as well.

 Looking to buy, sell, or invest in real estate?
-Please allow me the opportunity to serve you.
-I promise you will not be disappointed.
+Allow me to serve you, and I promise you will not be disappointed.